Connic

 CLI Deployments

-Deploy using the CLI - locally or in CI/CD pipelines.
-Perfect for unsupported Git providers or custom workflows.
+Deploy using the CLI, locally or in CI/CD pipelines.
+Useful for unsupported Git providers or custom workflows.

 • • Works with any Git provider